tylerbcrawford/monsterr-media-server/cline_docs/activeContext.md

   * Added specific CSS rules to force proper zoom level
   * Ensured accordion elements render correctly with proper overflow handling

+* **Examined zoom/scaling effect issue in the Services (2/2) page:**
+   * Made attempt to address the scaling effect through CSS adjustments
+   * Added zoom and overflow rules to try to mitigate the scaling effect
+   * Decided to leave the existing implementation as is, since a complete resolution would require more extensive changes
+   * Considered the current aesthetic acceptable for the beta phase

 ## Next Steps

 1. **Finalize Setup Wizard Refinement**